camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 Camunda Platform 8 cannot directly execute custom Java code.
 Instead, there must be a [job worker](/components/concepts/job-workers.md) executing code.

-The [Camunda Platform 7 to Camunda Platform 8 Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
-It subscribes to the task type ```camunda-7-migration```.
+The [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
+It subscribes to the task type ```camunda-7-adapter```.
 [Task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) are used to configure a delegation class or expression for this worker.

 ![Service task in Camunda Platform 7 and Camunda Platform 8](img/migration-service-task.png)

 You can use this worker directly, but more often it might serve as a starting point or simply be used for inspiration.

-The [Camunda Platform 7 to Camunda Platform 8 Converter Modeler plugin](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-modeler-plugin-platform-to-cloud-converter) will adjust the service tasks in your BPMN model automatically for this adapter.
+The [Camunda Platform 7 to Camunda Platform 8 Converter Modeler plugin](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/modeler-plugin-7-to-8-converter) will adjust the service tasks in your BPMN model automatically for this adapter.

-The topic ```camunda-7-migration``` is set and the following attributes/elements are migrated and put into a task header:
+The topic ```camunda-7-adapter``` is set and the following attributes/elements are migrated and put into a task header:
 * ```camunda:class```
 * ```camunda:delegateExpression```
 * ```camunda:expression``` and ```camunda:resultVariable```